anson73/fruit-expiry-prediction/README.md

 ### Front-end end-to-end Testing

-To test the front-end operations and components, use the following command after navigating to the root directory and installing cypress:
+To test the front-end operations and components, use the following command after navigating to the `frontend` directory and installing cypress:

 ```bash
 npx cypress open